ClickCease

 Yes, you can sell a home in Ohio that needs repairs!
 Ohio has no rules saying your house needs to be perfect before you can sell it.

-You can list a home with peeling paint, outdated bathrooms, or a roof that’s definitely seen better days.
+You can list a home with peeling paint, outdated bathrooms, or a roof that’s seen better days.
 Thousands of Ohio properties sell every year in less-than-perfect condition.

 People who love home improvement projects also get excited about houses with renovation potential.